lunarc/lunarc_docs/docs/authenticator_howto.md

 * your Aurora password (Not your SUPR password)
 * the one-time-password sent by **text message** to your mobile (Not from the Pocket Pass app)

-when following steps 2 and 3 from above to access the self-service portal.
+when following [steps 2](#step-2-accessing-the-self-service-portal) and 3 mentioned above to access the self-service portal.

 Inside the self-service portal, go to the **TOKENS** tab.
 You will see your tokens.
 Klicking on **More** will reveal the relevant dates for your token: